 Why bold?
 Making the extra effort to bold certain text is a specific action taken to produce a specific result.
-To make a point.
+To make a point, right?

-Don’t underestimate how bolding certain words or sentences can make an otherwise benign statement one with major emphasis.
-To take the extra steps to bold only certain terms or phrases certainly makes the point of making a point.
+Never underestimate how bolding certain words or sentences can make an otherwise benign statement one with major emphasis.
+The person you are communicating with knows you took the extra steps to bold only certain terms or phrases.
+They know you are making a point of making a point.

-If you make this effort, be sure that is the tone you want to relay.
-To claim after the fact that you “didn’t mean it that way” is just darned silly.
+When you make this effort, be sure that is the tone you want to relay.
+To claim after the fact that you “didn’t mean it that way” isn’t being honest.
 Of course you meant it — you did it!

 To argue otherwise simply implies you are not willing to stand behind your comments and emphasis.
 Otherwise why would you have taken the extra time and effort to bold and red those specific words?

-If you find you are tempted to bold several portions of an email or turn text red, why not wait until the next morning to see if you still feel as strongly?
-Why make a point that you may regret?
+If you find that you are tempted to bold several portions of an email or turn text red, why not wait until the next morning to see if you still feel as strongly?
+Why make an emotional point that you may regret?

 Instead of relying on formatting for emphasis, build your vocabulary to use adjectives and verbs that relay the specific emphasis you desire.
 You’ll not only avoid misunderstandings but you will provide the impression that you are a professional that has the ability and skills to communicate with clarity.